These Healthy Buffalo Chicken Meatballs are a freezer-friendly lunch or dinner idea โ theyโre also perfect for meal prep!

 How to make buffalo chicken meatballs

-Step 1: Mix and form.
+Step 1: Mix the meatballs.

-Step 2: Bake the meatballs.
+Step 5: Sauce the meatballs.

 Recipe Tips and Variations